emehrkay/Pypher/README.md

 print(p.bound_params) # {'NEO_XXUU3_1': 'mark', 'NEO_XXUU3_2': 'Mark!!'}
 ```

+> The `__` is just an instance of the Anon object.
+You can change what you want your factory name to be, or create an instance of Anon and assign it to another variable as you see fit.

 ### Param

 _`Param`_ objects are simple containers that store a name and a value.